cytoscape/cytoscape-manual/README.md

 The manual is automatically rebuilt by ReadTheDocs when the GitHub repository is updated.
 (This is courtesy of a WebHook that Barry installed per http://docs.readthedocs.org/en/latest/webhooks.html).
 A build at ReadTheDocs can take anywhere from 3 minutes to 10 minutes, depending on how busy the build server is.
 It's always best to verify recent changes by viewing them in the built document.
 A note on timing: Since the "stable" version at ReadTheDocs is the latest tagged release (as described above), it is best to wait to produce a release/tag until right before (1 day) a scheduled release.
 Otherwise stable links (from the website for example) will go to the unreleased version.

+Note that when you're checking a new version of the manual, be sure to clear your browser's cache ... otherwise, you'll be looking at a pre-build version, which will quickly become confusing.

 ### Pre-release checks

 1. Review updates to docs and images at GitHub.